stakater/terraform-azure-openshift/README.md

 You can tweak the [OpenShift inventory file](openshift/provision/template-inventory.yaml).
 Its rendered, copied and executed on the server using [inventory.tf](openshift/inventory.tf).

-To configure OKD, modify the variables in `openshift/terraform-okd.tfvars` and apply:
+To configure OKD, modify the variables in `openshift/terraform-okd.tfvars`, leave the empty variables and replace the variables filled with capital letters and apply:

 ```bash
 cd openshift
 terraform apply -var-file=terraform-okd.tfvars
 ```

-To configure OCP, modify the variables in `openshift/terraform-ocp.tfvars` and apply:
+To configure OCP, modify the variables in `openshift/terraform-ocp.tfvars`, replace the variables in capital letters and apply:

 ```bash
 cd openshift